 4. You will now need to provide your address.
 If you haven’t lived at your current address for more than five years, you will need to provide your previous address as well, and any others until you have completed a five-year history.

 5. You will now need to provide one piece of identifying information.
 You can provide your National Insurance number, national ID card number, passport or driving license.
-If you provide a passport or driving license you must include scans or photographs of these to email@example.com.

 6. You will then be taken to a confirmation page to review all of your information and asked to tick two declarations.
 Once you have done this, click submit and your application will be sent through to us.

-7. You now need to scan or email another two accompanying documents (you will have supplied three in total) for us to verify.
+7. You now need to scan or email another three accompanying documents (you will have supplied three in total) for us to verify.
 All documents must be current and valid.
 A list of all possible documents you can use is at the end of this guide.